Back to Blog

 How many bottles of wine for a 150 guest wedding?

-Plan for 40-45 bottles of wine for 150 wedding guests at a 4-hour reception.
-Each bottle serves 5 glasses.
-For weddings, a common split is 60% white, 40% red - but adjust based on your menu and season.
+Plan for 50 bottles of wine for 150 wedding guests at a 4-hour reception.
+The standard crowd profile allocates 248 wine servings, and each 750ml bottle serves 5 glasses.
+Adjust the red, white, and rosé mix for your menu and known guest preferences.

 How much liquor for a 150 guest wedding?